coolzhao/Geo-SAM/README.md

 ### Load Selected Image Features

-The plugin is initialized with features for demo purpose, you can use the `Feature Folder` selection tool to select the folder that include the image features you need.
+The plugin is initialized with features for demo purposes, and you can use the `Feature Folder` selection tool to select the folder that includes the image features you need.

 <p align="center">
   <img src="assets/Select_feature_folder.png" width="300" title="Select feature folder">
 </p>

-After selecting the feature folder, you may press the `Load` button to load the features, it may take several seconds when you load the folder for the first time.
+After selecting the feature folder, you may press the `Load` button to load the features, and it may take several seconds when you load the folder for the first time.
 Remember to add the corresponding raster image to the QGIS project.

 <p align="center">
   <img src="assets/Load_image_feature.png" width="300" title="Load feature folder">